 Seniors purchase supplements to protect themselves and their families against these expenses.
 While some individuals choose very comprehensive plans that provide “first dollar” coverage, others select less expensive plan levels that only cover the most expensive potential medical bills.

 Also, Medicare establishes rates for a variety of different medical services and products.
 Some providers may charge more than the allowed amount.
-Some supplements cover these excess charges, and this gives the policy holder more freedom to select their doctors and hospitals.
-If these higher prices are not covered by a supplement, individual beneficiaries either have to pick providers that don’t charge more than Medicare allows or pay the difference out of their own pocket.
+Some Medicare supplements cover these excess charges, and this gives the policy holder more freedom to select their doctors and hospitals.
+If these higher prices are not covered by a Medicare supplement, individual beneficiaries either have to pick providers that don’t charge more than Medicare allows or pay the difference out of their own pocket.

 Statistics for Medicare Supplement Insurance Plans